Veentikon/Veentikon.github.io/index.md

 </h2>

 <br>
 <h2> Skills and Experience </h2>

-Over the course of my academic journey, I’ve explored a variety of fields within computer science, which has given me a broad skill set and a strong foundation for problem-solving in different domains: Cloud Computing, Web Development, Artificial Intelligence, GUI app development
+Over the course of my academic journey, I’ve explored a variety of fields within computer science, which has given me a broad skill set and a strong foundation for problem-solving in different domains: Cloud Computing, Web Development, Artificial Intelligence, GUI app development and Cybersecurity

 <br>
 <h2> Full Stack Web Development </h2>
 I have experience building web applications using Node.js, React, and Docker.
 My understanding of both front-end and back-end development allows me to create efficient, user-friendly web experiences.